vmware/vic/doc/user_doc/vic_installation/ts_resource_pool_error.md

 ## Solution ##
 - Set the `target` option to the address of the vCenter Server instance that manages the ESXi host.
-- Disassociate the ESXi host from the vCenter Server instance and run the installer again.
+- Disassociate the ESXi host from the vCenter Server instance.
+- Set the `target` option to a different ESXi host.